 SELECT distribution_policy_name , SUM(row_count) as table_type_row_count , SUM(reserved_space_GB) as table_type_reserved_space_GB , SUM(data_space_GB) as table_type_data_space_GB , SUM(index_space_GB) as table_type_index_space_GB , SUM(unused_space_GB) as table_type_unused_space_GB FROM dbo.vTableSizes GROUP BY distribution_policy_name ;

 SELECT index_type_desc , SUM(row_count) as table_type_row_count , SUM(reserved_space_GB) as table_type_reserved_space_GB , SUM(data_space_GB) as table_type_data_space_GB , SUM(index_space_GB) as table_type_index_space_GB , SUM(unused_space_GB) as table_type_unused_space_GB FROM dbo.vTableSizes GROUP BY index_type_desc ;

 Distribution space summary

 SELECT distribution_id , SUM(row_count) as total_node_distribution_row_count , SUM(reserved_space_MB) as total_node_distribution_reserved_space_MB , SUM(data_space_MB) as total_node_distribution_data_space_MB , SUM(index_space_MB) as total_node_distribution_index_space_MB , SUM(unused_space_MB) as total_node_distribution_unused_space_MB FROM dbo.vTableSizes GROUP BY distribution_id ORDER BY distribution_id ;

-After creating the tables for your data warehouse, the next step is to load data into the table.
-For a loading tutorial, see Loading data to SQL Data Warehouse.
+After creating the tables for your SQL pool, the next step is to load data into the table.
+For a loading tutorial, see Loading data to SQL pool.